scorum/scorum/doc/advertising-budget-details.md

 * owners balance equals 2000 SCR
 * budgets balance equals 1210 SCR
 * per block payment is equal `[1210 / ((36 - 3) / 3 + 1)]` i.e. 100 SCR
-* let's say that according to auction algorithm 80% goes to dev pool and activity reward pool and 20% return to budget's owner
+* let's say that according to auction algorithm 80% goes to dev pool and activity reward pool and 20% returns to budget's owner

 > NOTE:
 > Budget balance do not divide completely on per block counts so the rest (which is equal 10 SCR) will be returned to owner after budget will be closed.